philipsorst/example.symfony.angular-rest.php/README.md

 This project demonstrates how to build a REST API with the Symfony Framework and how to run an AngularJS Application against it.

 If you like this project, please donate.
-I am not paid for this work.
 Thank you.

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=shoxrocks&url=http://sorst.net/github/symfony-angular-rest-example.php&title=Symfony Angular Rest Example&language=&tags=github&category=software)